LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 ##### Solution

-I have just turned this into a proper modal, focus moves to the modal and a user must close it, manually. i opted for that as we already had a dialog.
+I have just turned this into a proper modal, focus moves to the modal and a user must close it, manually.
+I opted for that as we already had a dialog.
 Inreality, it doesn't really need to be a dialog, it could have just been some text on the page, but either way, at least it is readable, now.

 #### Form success not announced